sksunkai0505/KaiSun0505.github.io/publicatios.md

 Critical Care*.

 **Work-In-Progress**
-4. **Sun, K.**, Li, W., Sun, M., Dannenhoffer, J., Roy, A. (2023).
+4. **Sun, K.**, Sun, M., Dannenhoffer, J., Roy, A. (2023).
 Solving Resource Constrained Scheduling Problems Using the Concept of Maximum Weighted Independent Set.
 To be submitted.

 5. **Sun, K.**, Dannenhoffer, J., Roy, U. (2020).
 An Algorithm Framework for the Exact